ItoMasaki/ROS2Docker/README.md

 1. Run the Docker container:
    ```
-   cd ~/UR5e/ && bash ./RUN-DOCKER-CONTAINER.bash
+   cd ~/ROS2/ && bash ./RUN-DOCKER-CONTAINER.bash
    ```
-   This script creates or updates the container following the instructions found in ~/UR5e/docker/docker-compose.yml.
+   This script creates or updates the container following the instructions found in ~/ROS2/docker/docker-compose.yml.
 It allows the container to share system resources, such as volumes and devices, with the host machine.

 2. Use ctrl+d to exit the container at any time.

 > Note 8: If no Nvidia drivers are present, the script RUN-DOCKER-CONTAINER.bash sets the Docker runtime to runc, instead of nvidia, to bypass nvidia-docker2 when entering the container.
-In this case, most 3D accelerated tools, including the UR5e simulator, will be extremely slow to run.
+In this case, most 3D accelerated tools will be extremely slow to run.

 > Note 9: Be careful if you need to modify docker-compose.yml as the container will be recreated from scratch the next time you run RUN-DOCKER-CONTAINER.bash.